dusadrian/CCubes/README.md

 PI coverage patterns from completed complexity levels are kept in a per-output hash index.
 Worker threads can therefore reject duplicate coverage in constant expected time without scanning the global PI chart under a lock.
 New PIs use only a short synchronized append, and coverage buckets are rebuilt once after the parallel level completes.
 This keeps the expensive generation phase parallel even when the PI chart contains tens of thousands of columns.

 For fully specified binary point rows in heuristic mode, CCubes automatically chooses between projection and an experimental bounded MMCS-style generator at each level.
 Small support spaces remain on projection.
 Once a level exceeds 8,192 projection tasks, CCubes gives MMCS a transactional trial of at most 8,192 search nodes per output, using at most four concurrent trial workers.
 A completed trial is retained; if any output reaches the budget, every trial append is rolled back to the common level boundary and projection completes the entire level.
 Thus partial MMCS work can never contaminate a boundary evaluation.
 Checkpoint/resume, time-limit checkpoints, and input-dash pattern rows remain on projection.
-The `--pi-generator=projection` and `--pi-generator=mmcs` options are heuristic expert overrides for reproducibility.
-Certified mode always uses complete MMCS; it rejects either bounded-level override.
+Certified mode always uses complete MMCS.

 The MMCS-style backend forms the OFF-row difference hypergraph for each ON row and enumerates exact-cardinality minimal transversals using an independently implemented uncovered-edge and critical-edge search.
 Every cube is assigned to the earliest ON row it covers, preventing repeated enumeration from later ON rows; complete ON coverage and cross-output sharing are rebuilt before the ordinary level-boundary evaluation.
 The included `examples/mmcs_forced_100x1.pla` fixture demonstrates the intended sparse-transversal regime: its sole PI has six literals, so the projection backend must pass through all 75,287,520 five-input supports before level six, whereas the bounded search reaches the forced level-six transversal directly.
 Difficult dense transversal families can still require exponential work, which is why automatic selection retains the projection fallback.